AdobeDocs/workfront.en/help/wf-api/doc-wbhks-api/docu-webhook-api.md

 1. Provision a the Document Webhook service for a user
 1. Invalidate the user’s access token by either 1 )waiting for it to timeout, or 2) invalidating it manually in&nbsp;the external system.
-1. Refresh the access token in `Workfront`.
-You can do this, for example, by linking a document into `Workfront`.
+1. Refresh the access token in Workfront.
+You can do this, for example, by linking a document into Workfront.
 You will know that the access token refreshed successfully if you were able to navigate to and link a document.

 >[!NOTE]
 >
 >Currently, the Send To... isn’t available for linked documents.
-This will be added by `Workfront`.
+This will be added by Workfront.
 You can test the /download endpoint by hitting the endpoint manually using a REST client, such as Postman.
-Alternatively, the /download endpoint can be tested by generating a digital `proof`.
-To enable, digital `proofing` please contact `Workfront`.
+Alternatively, the /download endpoint can be tested by generating a digital proof.
+To enable, digital proofing please contact Workfront.

 ## Versions